A cheeseboard is like a masterpiece

 - Pickled vegetable, nuts and charcuterie are also great additions

-Includes a cloth aged cheddar, a creamy blue, an English county cheese, a continental cheese and one uniquely Tasmanian cheese.
+Includes a cloth aged cheddar, creamy blue, English county cheese, continental cheese and one uniquely Tasmanian cheese.